xendk/bandaid/README.md

 #### Failure mode ####

-Craps out in case of error, leaving it up to you to deal with the problem.
-The way to do this would be to manually apply each patch from the yaml file, and replacing those who fail.
-Lastly, apply the local patch, fixing up any conflicts.
+Will error out per default if any of the patches from the YAML file fail to apply.
+The option `--ignore-failing` will make it ignore failing patches and `--update-yaml` removes the patches from the YAML file.
+Handy if the patches has been applied upstream.

+You can also hack the YAML file manually and use this command to apply a set of patches to a pristine version of the module.
 To ensure that you've not left a mess for the next poor soul to come along, commit your changes (to a temporary branch, if you prefer), and try running bandaid-tearoff, and see if the local patch looks sane.

 In closing
 ----------

-If you discover a module that produces crap in the local patches, open an issue.
+If you discover a module that produces crap in the local patches or otherwise make Bandaid misbehave, open an issue.

 If it breaks, you get to keep both pieces.